 How will the information from the survey and meeting be used?

 The organizers will develop a report containing the information from the meeting as well as the pre-meeting survey that summarizes the community’s perspective on life with this disease and what our community wants to see in new treatments for lupus.
 This data will inform how FDA views upus and our community, including what life with lupus is like each and every day and what we are hoping to see in the future.

 How will this meeting impact our community?

 The intent of the patient engagement movement is to ensure that the FDA understands the perspectives of patients impacted by a disease or condition and keeps those in mind when reviewing prospective treatments.
 We want and need the FDA to understand the lupus patient journey, including the many physical challenges of this disease, the limitations it places on daily activities of life, the social frustrations and the emotional pain.

 Simply put, we want FDA officials to experience a day in our lives and to walk away with an understanding of what we want to see in lupus therapies and treatments.
 This includes giving the agency meaningful insights into the level of risks we would be willing to accept in exchange for potential benefits in treatments as well as what outcomes matter most to us.
 This meeting provides a unique forum to achieve this objective.

 How will we know if the meeting is successful?

 First and foremost, a successful PFDD meeting requires a large and diverse group of patients ready to actively participate and to share their story and perspectives.
 FDA officials have been clear that they want and need input from a large enough sample of people with lupus to have confidence we are capturing information on the diverse nature of lupus and its wide variety of impacts.

 Beyond a well-attended and vibrant meeting, our community will summarize the findings and recommendations and have follow-up engagement with the agency to ensure the perspectives and views aired are heard and inform agency decision-making.

-How can I join the meeting online?
+How can I view the meeting recording?